Black hole Near Horizons through the Looking Glass: Introduction

 We revisit this problem of understanding the near horizon limit of non-extremal black holes, and in general non-extremal black objects, armed now with new intuition of how to tackle singular limits and deal with non-Lorentzian geometries where metrics become degenerate.
 The most studied of these non-Lorentzian set ups is the familiar world of Galilean physics, which can be reached in the speed of light $c\to \infty$ limit of relativistic physics.
 Although Galilean transformations descend in this limit from Poincare transformations, the relativistic spacetime metric degenerates in the non-relativistic set up.

 The pair $\{ h^{\mu\nu}, \tau_\rho \}$ with $h^{\mu\nu} \tau_\nu = 0$, defines a Galilean spacetime.
-More recently, the diametrically opposite limit, called the Carroll limit where $c\to0$ \cite{Leblond65, SenGupta:1966qer, Henneaux:1979vn} has been the cynosure of all attention.
+The diametrically opposite limit $c\to0$, called the Carroll limit, was first investigated in \cite{Leblond65, SenGupta:1966qer, Henneaux:1979vn}.
+Recently, this has been the cynosure of all attention because of the unexpected appearance of this symmetry in various apparently disparate fields of physics.
 In the Carroll world, lightcones close instead of opening up as in the Galilean case and the roles of space and time reverse from the familiar non-relativistic set up.
 Space is now absolute and time relative.
 A flat Carroll manifold is defined with

+The isometries of flat Carrollian manifolds form the Carroll algebra, which can also be obtained by a $c\to 0$ contraction of the relativistic Poincare algebra.

-These rather crazy looking symmetries interestingly manifest themselves generically on null surfaces and hence have become central to the understanding of various apparently very unrelated corners of theoretical physics starting from condensed matter physics to quantum gravity.
+Carrollian symmetries manifest themselves generically on null surfaces and hence have become central to the understanding of different corners of theoretical physics starting from condensed matter physics to quantum gravity.
 The most important of these applications include the formulation of the holographic principle of asymptotically flat spacetimes where the dual field theories are co-dimension one Carrollian CFTs \cite{Bagchi:2010eg, Bagchi:2012xr, Barnich:2012aw, Bagchi:2014iea, Bagchi:2015wna, Bagchi:2016bcd, Donnay:2022aba, Bagchi:2022emh, Bagchi:2023fbj, Alday:2024yyj}; connections to fractons \cite{Bidussi:2021nmp}, flat bands \cite{Bagchi:2022eui} and a new class of phase transitions in condensed matter \cite{Biswas:2025dte}; connections to heavy ion collisions through ultra-relativistic hydrodynamics \cite{Bagchi:2023ysc}; and to tensionless null strings where Carrollian symmetries arise on the null worldsheet \cite{Bagchi:2013bga, Bagchi:2015nca, Bagchi:2026wcu}.
 There are also emerging links to cosmology and dark energy \cite{deBoer:2021jej}.
-We refer the reader to the recent review \cite{Bagchi:2025vri} for an overview of the recent developments and further references to the literature, to \cite{Ruzziconi:2026bix} for a review aimed particularly at flat holography from the Carroll perspective, and to \cite{Ciambelli:2025unn} for a nice geometric overview of Carroll symmetries.
+We refer the reader to the recent review \cite{Bagchi:2025vri} for an overview of the recent developments and further references to the literature, to \cite{Nguyen:2025zhg, Ruzziconi:2026bix} for reviews aimed particularly at flat holography from the Carroll perspective, and to \cite{Ciambelli:2025unn} for a nice geometric overview of Carroll symmetries.